palantir/atlasdb/README.md

 classes to easily access tables and keep indexes up to date given the schema.

 #Shell
-Since everything is now stored efficiently as encoding byte arrays, inspecting the data becomes hard.
+Since everything is now stored efficiently as encoded byte arrays, inspecting the data becomes hard.
 Atlas Shell is a ruby command line that can inspect the schema for each table and display the values in a readable way.
 It can even parse the stored protobufs values because the proto description for each column